libvips/libvips/_posts/2021-11-14-What's-new-in-8.12.md

 So libvips 8.11 joined 12,154 tiles in about 15s, and needed 4.5 GB of memory.

-There's a less obvious problem too: this program will need a file descriptor for every tile.
+There's another, less obvious problem: this program will need a file descriptor for every tile.
 You can see with a small shell script:

 ```sh
 #!/bin/bash